TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/url-rewrite-middleware.md

 tags: ["URL rewrite", "middleware", "per-endpoint", "rewrite trigger", "rewrite rule"]
 ---

-## Overview
 Tyk's [URL rewrite]({{< ref "/transform-traffic/url-rewriting" >}}) middleware uses the concepts of [triggers](#url-rewrite-triggers) and [rules](#url-rewrite-rules) to determine if the request (target) URL should be modified.
 These can be combined in flexible ways to create sophisticated logic to direct requests made to a single endpoint to various upstream services (or other APIs internally exposed within Tyk Gateway through [looping]({{< ref "/advanced-configuration/transform-traffic/looping" >}})).

 ## URL rewrite rules

 The URL rewrite middleware compares a [key](#key) with a [pattern](#pattern) to determine if there is a match; the rules define the location of the key and the structure of the pattern.

 #### Key

 The key value is the content of a field in some element of the request; as such each key has a location (which element of the request) and a name (the name of the field within that element).
 For example, to obtain the key value `book` from the request `GET /asset?type=book` the key location would be `query parameter` and the key name would be `type`.

 Keys can be located in the following elements of the request:
 - request path / path parameter (i.e. components of the path itself)
 - request header
 - query parameter
 - request body (payload)
 - session metadata
 - request context (for example to match by IP address or JWT scope)

 {{< note success >}}
 **Note**